-In the New Jersey that I knew people did not get all wide-eyed and giggly and swoon over hobnobbing with politicians or politicos.
-They knew politics was a filthy game and that the dirt was gonna rub off on them.
+In the New Jersey that I knew, people did not get all wide-eyed and giggly and swoon over hobnobbing with politicians or politicos.
+They knew politics was a filthy game.
+And they knew that the dirt was gonna rub off on them.
 But here in California - it’s sooooo different!
 Why, it’s Paradise!

 Politics are not dirty here.
 Politics aren’t red-meat; they’re veggie-burgers.
 And here in California, politicians care a whole lot more than anyone else on Mother Earth.
-California Politicians are for good things like the environment and education and what used to be “medicine” but is now health-care-for-who-knows?
-And they’re all for all those other touchy-feely causes that are high-priced, high-falutin rip-offs.
+California Politicians are for good things like the environment and education.
+They also advocate, loudly, what used to be called “medicine”, a profession that actually let the doctors do doctoring, maybe even heal people.